Hannah Montana & Miley Cyrus: Best of Both Worlds Concert

-Hannah Montana and Miley Cyrus: Best of Both Worlds Concert is a 2008 American concert film produced and released by Walt Disney Pictures presented in Disney Digital 3D.
-It was first released in the United States and Canada for one week beginning on February 1, 2008.
+Hannah Montana and Miley Cyrus: Best of Both Worlds Concert is a 2008 American concert comedy film produced and released by Walt Disney Pictures presented in Disney Digital 3-D. It was first released in the United States and Canada for one week beginning on February 1, 2008.
 The film is directed by Bruce Hendricks and produced by Art Repola.

 The world television premiere on Disney Channel was on July 26, 2008.
 The Disney Channel premiere brought 5.9 million viewers.